 Sidewalk Poetry is an ongoing, systems-based work of art and the vanguard expression of the pioneering idea of “City Art.”
 This project re-imagines Saint Paul’s annual sidewalk maintenance program as an ongoing publishing entity for a city-sized book of poetry.
 Sidewalk Poetry allows city residents to claim the sidewalks as their book pages by creating moments of contemplation and reflection through these printed poems.

-In collaboration with the City of St. Paul, Public Art Saint Paul hosts a 2021 Sidewalk Poetry Contest this spring to offer residents a new opportunity to be published poets and add to our collection.
+In collaboration with the City of St. Paul, Public Art Saint Paul is hosting our 15th anniversary of Sidewalk Poetry in 2023.
 Foster a poetic frame of mind!
 Submissions will be accepted March 22 – April 25, 2021.
 (Read below for details of how to submit your work.)

 Two highly accomplished poets—Bao Phi and Sagirah Shahid—are curators of the 2021 Poetry Contest.
 They will serve as ambassadors, getting the word out far and wide about this opportunity for St. Paul residents only.
 They also will serve as jurors of the submitted poems and have enlisted four other esteemed poets to serve on the jury: Rubin Hardin, Tou Saik Lee, Mark Tissen, Marian Hassan.